 When the amount of calcium in blood falls below the normal range, the inhibition of chief cells in the parathyroid gland is reduced and additional PTH is secreted.
 PTH raises blood calcium levels by:

 - Increasing bone resorption: PTH binds to osteoblasts and upregulates the expression of a protein called RANKL.
 This stimulates pre-osteoclasts to differentiate into osteoclasts.
-These osteoclasts resorb bone and release calcium into the bloodstream
+Osteoclasts resorb bone and release calcium into the bloodstream

 - Increasing synthesis of calcitriol: In the kidney, PTH upregulates the expression of 1-α-hydroxylase.
 This enzyme catalyses the conversion of the relatively inactive 25-hydroxycholecalciferol into calcitriol.